matinsekhavat/Next.js-MongoDB-guide/readme.md

 ### hash password in database

-- we should compile userpassword to unreadble password example: real pasword is : 7976@ali we use bcryptjs packages to save this in database like : "sfkndwkfkkefndkfnf".
+- we should compile user password to unreadable password example: real password is : 7976@ali we use bcryptjs packages to save this in database like : "sfkndwkfkkefndkfnf".

   ***